-Clicking on an endpoint in the main monitoring tab will open the endpoint details page.
+Clicking on an endpoint in the monitoring tab will open the endpoint details page.

 The endpoint details page shows larger graphs for each of the performance metrics gathered for the logical endpoint.
-It also contains a number of breakdown views.
+It also contains several breakdown views.

 All graphs present the data collected during this reporting period.
 Where an average is shown, it is the average over the selected reporting period.

 All performance metric data is retained in memory in the ServiceControl Monitoring instance.
 Restarting the ServiceControl Monitoring instance will cause all performance metric data to be lost.

 Performance metric data is only kept by the ServiceControl Monitoring instance long enough to support the most prolonged reporting period (1 hour).

 If an endpoint instance stops sending metric data, it will appear with a warning indicator.

 This warning indicator will show in the instances break down on the endpoint details page for each instance that is not sending metric data.